nithyanatarajan/monorepo-demo/README.md

 ### Module A: Billing Helpers
 - Billing calculation utilities
 - Depends on module-b for payments
+- Used by Service A

 ### Module B: Payment SDK
 - Payment gateway integration
 - Used by both services
+- Provides payment processing functionality

 ### Logger
 - Shared logging utilities
 - Used across all services and modules
+- Provides consistent logging format

 ### DB
 - Database access utilities
 - Common database operations
+- Connection pooling and management

 ## Development